 Started off early in the morning

-When we shared the vacation plan to the family, everyone got excited that we started planning the to-see-list at Cameron Highlands.
+When we shared the vacation plan with the family, everyone got excited that we started planning the to-see-list at Cameron Highlands.
 It is a road trip and Cameron Highlands is pretty much far away (277km by car) from the town I live so we took off at 5:30 AM.

 Along the way, we stopped by at Kajang city to have breakfast at McDonald’s.
 It’s one of our favorite breakfast to go!
 We sat and further planned out what we could do along the way.
 One of the goals was to have Baskin’s Robbin ice-cream at the rest area and I wanted to have the ‘dukong‘ fruit.
 In Malaysia, one of the must-try is the dukong fruit, it’s super sweet + sour that leaves you addicted for more.
 And it’s easily available at the rest area as the aborigine people sell them fresh from the jungle.